-Schumer says debt ceiling must be addressed ‘by the end of this week’ as crisis date nears
+Biden says he cannot promise U.S. will not breach debt ceiling limit: ‘That’s up to Mitch McConnell.'

+Biden added: “I can’t believe that will be the end result, because the consequences would be so dire … But can I guarantee it?
+If I could, I would.
+But I can’t.”

+Biden’s alarming comments came amid an intensifying standoff as Republicans continue to refuse to help Democrats avert the debt ceiling cliff.

 The debt ceiling sets the maximum amount the U.S. is able to borrow under federal law.
 Failing to raise it is widely expected by economists to risk financial and economic calamity, as the federal government would be forced to miss payments, such as Social Security checks to seniors.

-“Let me be clear about the task ahead of us: we must get a bill to the President’s desk dealing with the debt limit by the end of the week.
-Period,” Schumer said in a letter to other Senate Democrats.
+The federal government spends much more money than it brings in through revenue, requiring it to borrow the balance by issuing debt.

+Biden likened the possibility of a debt default to the prospect of a “meteor headed to crash into our economy,” warning of higher interest rates and saying the public could feel the impact as this week as financial market jitters sink in.

+McConnell sent the White House a letter Monday reiterating that the GOP would not provide to help Democrats to resolve the impasse.
+McConnell has been adamant that Democrats need to use the budget procedure known as reconciliation to approve the debt ceiling hike with only 50 votes.
+Democrats only control 50 votes in the 100-seat Senate, and normal Senate procedure would require 10 Republicans to join with Democrats so that any measure can break the 60-vote threshold required to proceed.

 Schumer also said lawmakers should not wait until the last minute to approve the measure.
 The budget battles over the debt ceiling of 2011 and 2013 under the Obama administration cost the U.S. economy as much as $180 billion and 1.2 million jobs by 2015, one economic analysis found.
 Fitch Ratings has recently warned that the U.S. could be hit with a credit downgrade as brinkmanship continues over the matter, which could drive up the costs of borrowing.